 Assessors will view equipment in the warehouse, including spares and PPE.
-In particular, assessors will verify that equipment held will meet the OSRO's contractual commitments.
 Assessors will also verify that a planned preventative maintenance system is being followed and that an equipment quarantine area exists.

 A closing meeting will be held to discuss the audit findings.